JvanKatwijk/dab-cmdline/README.md

   3) the callback function for the sound handling or NULL if no sound output is required,

-  4) the callback for handling the dynamic label or NULL if no sound output is required.
+  4) the callback for handling the dynamic label or NULL if no text output is required.

 Note that by creating a dab-library, you already selected a device, so the handler software for the device is part of the library.
 The initialization function returns a non-NULL handle when the device could be opened for delivering input, otherwise it returns NULL.